matloff/TidyverseSkeptic/README.md

 # R's Status As an Open-Source Language

-In the [SatRday LA conference](https://losangeles2019.satrdays.org/), April 6, 2019, a speaker who was actually explaining the value of **data.table** in large datasets said that package "was created by Matt Doyle [sic].
+In the [SatRday LA conference](https://losangeles2019.satrdays.org/), April 6, 2019, a speaker who was actually explaining the advantages of **data.table** in large datasets said that package "was created by Matt Doyle [sic].
 Who's that?
 No one knows who he is."
 He repeated later, "No one has ever heard of Matt Doyle."
 Actually, many in the audience